CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/rfid.md

 # RFID

-Here, you can check how to set up logging in by using RFID cards.

-RFID is a way of using radio waves to send data that identifies a specific object.
-For example, the employee can log in or log out to a system or an application by putting a card with identification data on a dedicated reader.

-It is possible to set up CompuTec PDC for using RFID identification to log in or log out of the application.
+Radio Frequency Identification (RFID) technology provides a seamless, contactless method for logging into systems and applications.
+By using RFID cards, employees can log in and out by simply placing their RFID-enabled cards near a dedicated reader, making the process faster and more efficient.
+This guide outlines how to configure RFID login for CompuTec PDC, enabling secure and automated employee identification for system access.

 ---